Home » How To Use DataProvider in TestNG – Parameterization

 DataProvider aids with data-driven test cases that hold the same processes but can be run multiple times with distinct data sets.
 It also helps in equipping complicated parameters to the test methods.

-What is a Data-Driven Framework?
+What is a Data-Driven Framework

 A data-driven framework caches the test data in a table or spreadsheet format.
 It permits automation engineers to use a single test script for accomplishing all test data present in the table.
 In the data-driven framework, input values are read from data files and held into a test script variable.
 Data-Driven testing allows the creation of both positive and negative test cases into a single test.